Thrills in the air

 After some bone stretching bounces and some uncontrollable spinning, the hustle finally stopped, and I took a deep breath.
 It was the only moment when I felt and enjoyed the jump.

-I have traveled to several places and have done loads of things in my life.
-But this one was the most extreme thing I have ever experienced in my life so far.
+I have traveled to several places and done many things in my life.
+But this one was the most powerful thing I have ever experienced in my life so far.
 It was the ultimate thrill and the best experience.
 I would recommend all to do both Zipline and Bungy when they are in Pokhara.
 Don’t miss the thrill!